ErikaN-ir/data-centric-develpoment-project/README.md

 ### User Journey
 The following user stories were identified:
-1. "As a professional writer, I'd like a user friendly platform to connect different types of writers."
+1. "As a professional writer, I'd like a user friendly platform to connect with different types of writers."
 2. "As a new writer, I'd like feedback from more experienced writers without having to get professionally published yet."
 3. "As someone who would like to write, but doesn't know where to start, I'd like somewhere unintimidating to dabble and practise writing."